ZachVZ/Analyzing_Portfolio_Risk_and_Return/README.md

 ## Installation Guide and Running Jupyter Notebook
 Installing Jupyter notebook
-On the terminal, under the conda dev environment, type the code below:
+* On the terminal (Git Bash) under the conda dev environment, type the code below:

 pip install jupyterlab
----

-Opening Jupyter notebook
+* To open the Jupyter notebook
-If you have Jupyter Lab already installed, to open your Notebook, please type this while on your conda dev environment:
+Open a new Git Bash and type the below command into your conda dev environment:

 jupyter lab

-Once you click ENTER, this will open on your default browser.
----
+then hit the ENTER key to run

 ## Required Imports
 * pandas - data manipulation and analysis